 - You will receive an informational packet describing how to identify sidewalk defects and make code compliant repairs.

-- A DPW sidewalk inspector will survey sidewalks based on pedestrian usage, proximity to MUNI routes, hospitals, schools, etc. Guidelines for Inspection - DPW Order 178,884 .pdf
+- A sidewalk inspector will survey sidewalks based on pedestrian usage, proximity to MUNI routes, hospitals, schools, etc. Guidelines for Inspection - Public Works Order 178,884

 - A property owner will receive a notice to repair, if the sidewalk adjacent to their property is damaged.

-- Owners can immediately make the repairs, or will be given the option to take part in a competitively-bid sidewalk contract administered through DPW.
+- Owners can immediately make the repairs, or will be given the option to take part in a competitively-bid sidewalk contract administered through Public Works.

 - Property owners who qualify under economic hardship may apply for a deferred payment plan up to $4,000.